Random Laplacian Features for Learning with Hyperbolic Space: Experiments

 { }

-\textbf{Results.} From our results in Table \ref{table:nc-base}, we conclude that HyLa is particularly strong and expressive for graph learning.
-Together with the linear SGC, HyLa-SGC outperforms state-of-the-art GCN models on most datasets.
-On the Cora dataset, HyLa-SGC beats vanilla SGC and GCN/HGCN and can match the performance of GAT.
-Particularly for the tree network disease with lowest hyperbolicity (more hyperbolic), the improvements of HyLa-SGC over the SOTA HGCN is about $12.5$\%!
+\textbf{Analysis.} Our feature-extracted architecture is particularly strong and expressive to encode geometric priors for graph learning from Table~\ref{table:nc-base}.
+Together with SGC, HyLa-SGC outperforms state-of-the-art hyperbolic models on nearly all datasets.
+In particular, HyLa-SGC beats not only Euclidean SGC/GCN, but also an attention model GAT, except on the Cora dataset with a comparable performance.
+For the tree network disease with lowest hyperbolicity (more hyperbolic), the improvements of HyLa-SGC over HGCN is about $12.3$\%!
 The results suggest that the more hyperbolic the graph is, the more improvements will be gained with HyLa.
-On Reddit dataset, Table \ref{table:nc-base} shows that HyLa-SGC outperforms the sampling-based GCN variants, SAGE-GCN and FastGCN by more than 1\%.
+On Reddit, HyLa-SGC outperforms sampling-based GCN variants, SAGE-GCN and FastGCN by more than 1\%.
 However, the performance is close to SGC, which may indicate that the extra weights and nonlinearities are unnecessary for this particular dataset.
+Notably, RFF-SGC, embedding into Euclidean space and using RFF, sometimes can be better than GCN/SGC, while HyLa-SGC is consistently bettter than RFF-SGC.

-\textbf{Visualization.} In Figure~\ref{fig:visualization}, we visualize the learned node HyLa features on Cora, Airport and Disease datasets with t-SNE \cite{van2008visualizing} and PCA projection.
-This shows that HyLa achieves great label class separation (indicated by different colors) for visualization.
+\textbf{Visualization.} In Figure~\ref{fig:visualization}, we visualize the learned node Euclidean features using HyLa on Cora, Airport and Disease datasets with t-SNE \citep{van2008visualizing} and PCA projection.
+This shows that HyLa achieves great label class separation (indicated by different colors).